Lake View Cemetery: Streetcar access

 Lake View, Collamer & Euclid Railway, a streetcar line, proposed a line to reach Lake View's main gate in July 1874.
 However, as built in 1876, the line followed Superior Avenue to Euclid Avenue before proceeding east—reaching Euclid east of Lake View Cemetery.

-The first streetcar to reach Lake View Cemetery was the East Cleveland Railway's Euclid Avenue Line in 1886.
+The first streetcar to reach Lake View Cemetery was the East Cleveland Railway Euclid Avenue Line in 1886.
 The company extended its tracks from its existing terminus at E. 107th Street up Euclid Avenue to Rosedale Avenue in East Cleveland (just short of the major thoroughfare of Noble Road).
 The East Cleveland Railway opened a second set of tracks, an extension of its Cedar Avenue Line, in 1889.
 This line began at the company's car barn at the intersection of Euclid Avenue and Coltman Road.
 The line traveled south on Coltman to reach Mayfield Road, then south down Murray Hill Road to Cedar Avenue.
 A year after the Cedar Avenue Line extension opened, the Cleveland Electric Railway Company opened its Mayfield Road Line.
 This line went past Lake Views Mayfield Road gate.
 The line began at the East Cleveland Railway's car barn, went south down Coltman to Mayfield, and then east on Mayfield to Lee Road.
 (Note: On the return trip, the car went up E. 123rd Street to reach Euclid Avenue rather than Coltman Road.)
 This line closed in 1907.

 In 1902, Lake View Cemetery gave permission for the Cleveland Electric Railway to build a spur into the cemetery so that the streetcar firm's funeral car could be used to transport caskets and funeral parties to the cemetery.